CALL FOR VOLUNTEERS! JOIN EMERGENCY SUPPORT SERVICES (ESS)

 Emergency Kits and Grab-and-Go Bags

-Emergency Support Services (ESS) Evacuee Registration
+Register with Emergency Support Services

-You can self-register with Emergency Support Services (ESS) in order to receive evacuee assistance, such as e-transfers and referrals for food and accommodations, at era-evacuees.embc.gov.bc.ca.
+You can self-register with ESS in order to receive evacuee assistance, such as Interac e-transfers and referrals for food and accommodations, at any time regardless of whether or not you are under evacuation alert or order.
 You are still required to visit an ESS Reception Centre in order to complete the ESS registration process even if you self-register; however, self-registering streamlines this process.
-You can self-register with ESS at any time regardless of whether or not you are under evacuation alert or order.

 You can call 1-800-387-4258 for assistance with the ESS self-registration process.